Papillon (1973 film): Plot

-The trio lands in Honduras and are accosted by a group of soldiers, who wound Maturette.
+The trio lands in Colombia and are accosted by a group of soldiers, who wound Maturette.
 He is captured along with Dega, while Papillon evades the soldiers and lives for a long period with a native tribe.
 He awakens one morning to find them gone, leaving him with a small sack of pearls.
 Papillon pays a nun to take him to her convent, where he asks the Mother Superior for refuge, but instead, she turns him over to the authorities.

 Papillon is returned to French Guiana and sentenced to another five years of solitary confinement.
 He emerges a graying old man, along with Maturette, whom he sees just before the latter dies.
-Papillon is moved to the remote Devil's Island, where he reunites with Dega, who has long given up hope of being released.
+Papillon is moved to the remote Devil's Island, where he reunites with Dega, now a farmer who has long given up hope of being released.

 From a high cliff, Papillon observes a cove where he realizes the waves are powerful enough to carry a man out to sea and to the nearby mainland.
 Papillon persuades Dega to join him in another escape, and the men make two floats from bagged-up coconuts.
 Dega then decides not to escape and begs Papillon not to either.
 Papillon embraces Dega, then leaps from the cliff and is carried out to sea.

-A narrator states that Papillon lived the rest of his life a free man, while the prison was eventually closed.
+A narrator states that Papillon lived the rest of his life a free man, while the prison was closed some time before he died and ultimately reclaimed by nature.